Day 1 Yangon

 Day 5 Bagan (1B)

 After breakfast at the hotel, transfer to the jetty for the boat to Bagan (Nyaung Oo).
 The journey takes 7-11 hours depending on the time of year and water level.
 On board there is a small café selling drinks and light meals (sandwiches, snacks and instant noodles usually).
+When water levels are insufficient for the boat, we will use the bus for this part of the journey.
+Boat cancellations typically happen between April and September.

 Days 6-7 Bagan (2B,1L)